SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Preliminaries

-Comparing the matrices at depth 0 and depth 1, it can be observed that row 1 has changed.
-Therefore, according to constraint 4, we enforce $g^0_{0 \to 1} + g^0_{2 \to 1} = 1$.
-To determine the depth-optimal circuit, this encoding and variable assigning process should be repeated in an off-the-shelf SAT solver for each possible depth.
-It is worth mentioning that the proposed rewriting module (cf Sec.~\ref{sec:disable}) is based on the similar technique while incorporating two significant modifications
+Comparing the matrices at depth 0 (initial matrix) and depth 1 (the target matrix since we set $D = 1$), it can be observed that row 1 has changed.
+Therefore, according to constraint 3, we enforce $g^0_{0 \to 1} + g^0_{2 \to 1} = 1$.
+Now assume $g^0_{0\to 1} = 1$.
+Then, according to constraint 2, the matrix variables at depth 1 are updated as follows:

+which contradicts the target matrix in Fig.~\ref{fig:cnot_matrix} (f).
+The same contradiction occurs for $g^0_{2\to 1}$.
+As a result, no satisfying assignment exists for target depth $D = 1$.

+If the SAT solver cannot find a feasible assignment for a given depth limit, the target depth $D$ is gradually increased until a satisfiable solution is found.
+This commonly adopted strategy employs the SAT solver in a trial-and-error fashion.
+Although it ensures optimality, it can lead to significant computational cost when the optimal depth is large.
+In addition, the original formulation optimizes subcircuits independently, which does not necessarily reduce the total circuit depth because of interactions with neighboring gates ({cf. Fig.~9 in Ref.~\cite{chen2022recursive}}).

+To address these limitations, we introduce (i) an ANN-assisted strategy to guide the invocation of the SAT solver towards promising depth candidates, and (ii) a gate position constraining mechanism that incorporates global circuit context into the CNF encoding.
+The former significantly reduces the number of unsuccessful SAT invocations, while the latter {effectively} prevents locally optimal yet globally ineffective rewritings.
+Together, these two modifications enable a more efficient and depth-aware SAT-based circuit rewriting process.